-Setting Default Keys and Resetting Motion Layer Keys
+How to set Default Keys and reset Motion Layer Keys

-In the Edit Motion Layer panel, there are two buttons under the dummy pane.
-They can be used for retrieving poses, but they can also have different results for individual purposes.
+In the Edit Motion Layer panel, there are two buttons for retrieving poses, but they can also have different results for individual purposes.

 What is the Default Pose in iClone?

-Please note that the Default Pose is different from the T pose or Y pose (as shown in the illustration below)
+The Default Pose is different from the T-pose or A-pose (as shown in the illustration)